National Health Investors (NYSE:NHI) Issues FY 2022 Earnings Guidance

-National Health Investors (NYSE:NHI – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $3.86-$3.92 for the period.
+National Health Investors (NYSE:NHI – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of $3.86-$3.92 for the period.
 The company issued revenue guidance of -.

 National Health Investors Announces Dividend

-In related news, Director Robert G. Adams acquired 1,500 shares of the stock in a transaction on Monday, August 15th.
+In other news, Director Robert G. Adams acquired 1,500 shares of the firm’s stock in a transaction on Monday, August 15th.
 The stock was purchased at an average price of $65.93 per share, for a total transaction of $98,895.00.
-Following the completion of the transaction, the director now owns 85,411 shares of the company’s stock, valued at approximately $5,631,147.23.
-The acquisition was disclosed in a legal filing with the SEC, which is available at the SEC website.
-7.26% of the stock is owned by corporate insiders.
+Following the purchase, the director now owns 85,411 shares in the company, valued at approximately $5,631,147.23.
+The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
+7.26% of the stock is currently owned by company insiders.

 National Health Investors Company Profile